 We have to figure out a way to increase intensity and activation of the muscle fibers.

 What does that mean?
-That means if you are performing an exercise with resistance, you do it until you cannot do another rep with good form.
+That just means that if you are performing an exercise with resistance, you do it until you cannot do another rep with good form.
 This way of training works for workouts that use both push and pull movements.
 When the amount of movements are increased, the muscle has an opportunity to build and grow.

 Training until failure isn’t always the answer, especially when lifting heavy.
 However, when you're at home with minimal weights (such as some at-home dumbbells), it's a great method.
 It forces you to recruit as many muscle fibers as possible during an exercise.

 That leads to more breakdown in as many muscle fibers as possible.